magnusjahre/calplot/README.md

 # SCons integration

 For SCons integration to work, SCons needs to know where to find calplot.
 To make this work, you need to set the *CALPLOTPATH* environment variable to contain the absolute path to the calplot repository.
+If you followed the setup instructions above to the letter, you will already have set *CALPLOTPATH* correctly.

 The code below sets up the methods needed.

 ```python